fahrican/get-things-done-api/README.md

 ### Endpoints

-The endpoint for all open tasks can be found at: https://justluxurylifestyle.com/api/v1/tasks/all
+The endpoint for all tasks can be found at: https://justluxurylifestyle.com/api/v1/tasks/all

 ### Swagger UI

-The Swagger UI provides a comprehensive list of the available endpoints and the request/response payloads: https://justluxurylifestyle.com/swagger-ui/index.html
+The Swagger UI provides a comprehensive list of the available endpoints and the request/response payloads: https://justluxurylifestyle.com/api/swagger-ui/index.html

 ### Frontend